What Is An English Bulldog?

 Ideal Environment For English Bulldogs

-The ideal environment for an English Bulldog is a home with plenty of space and few stairs.
-They should stay indoors most of the time, and only go out for occasional exercise and play time.
+The ideal environment for an English Bulldog is a home with plenty of space and a few stairs.
+They should stay indoors most of the time, and only go out for occasional exercise and playtime.
 They do not do well as outdoor pets because of their sensitivity to heat.

 While any well air-conditioned home will be suitable for an English Bulldog, they are very prone to overheating.
 So if you live in a particularly hot or desert-like climate, your Bulldog will end up spending the majority of its time indoors.